 They have an extraordinarily long pregnancy.

 Hyraxes have a gestation period of seven or eight months, which is unusually long for an animal of its size.
 Infants are born so fully developed they can run and jump an hour after birth.
 Although suckled until they are 3-months-old, the young begin to eat vegetation by their second day.
 Rock hyraxes bear two or three young, while tree hyraxes have one, two at most.

 Rock hyraxes spend several hours sunbathing in the mornings, followed by short feeding excursion.
 They eat quickly with the family group facing out from a circle to watch for potential predators, feeding on grasses, herbage, leaves, fruit, insects, lizards, and bird eggs.
 After biting off a mouthful of grass or leaves, the hyrax looks up and cautiously checks the vicinity.
 If the territorial male gives the shrill shriek of alarm, then the hyraxes jump or scuttle to cover where they remain frozen, without moving, until the danger has passed.
 They can go a long time without water, obtaining enough moisture from their food.
 Tree hyraxes feed primarily on leaves and fruits.

 Where do hyraxes live?

 Hyraxes are very adaptable.
-In East Africa, they are found at sea level and at altitudes of more than 14,000 feet.
-Their habitats range from dry savannas to dense rain forests to cold Afro-alpine moorlands.
+In East Africa, they are found at sea level and at altitudes of more than 4,000 meters (14,000 feet).
+Their habitats range from dry savanna to dense rainforest to cold Afro-alpine moorland.